thomaspinckney3/cs4501/Project1.md

 and configure your image.
 You can read more about the syntax of Dockeriles on the Docker website.

-The Dockerfile I used to create tp33/django is at https:/github.com/thomaspinckney3/django-docker
+The Dockerfile I used to create `tp33/django` is at https:/github.com/thomaspinckney3/django-docker.

 Code layout
 -----------

-Your Django app will go in /app in the web container, which is mounted from ~/cs4501/app in your host environment.
+Your Django app will go in `/app` in the web container, which is mounted from `~/cs4501/app` in your host environment.

-Inside your web container, create a new Django project with 'django-admin startproject foo' where foo is the name you want to give your project.
+Inside your web container, create a new Django project with `django-admin startproject foo` where foo is the name you want to give your project.

-On your host environment, edit the ~/cs4501/app/foo/foo/settings.py file to point to your database.
+On your host environment, edit the `~/cs4501/app/foo/foo/settings.py` file to point to your database.

-The tp33/django image already has the MySQL Python Connector installed so use the engine 'mysql.connector.django'.
-The HOST setting is 'db' as that's what we tell Docker to expose the mysql container's IP address under in this container (via the --link command when we started this container).
-Set USER, PASSWORD, and NAME to 'www', '$3cureUS', and 'cs4501'.
+The `tp33/django` image already has the MySQL Python Connector installed so use the engine `mysql.connector.django`.
+The `HOST` setting is `db` as that's what we tell Docker to expose the `mysql` container's IP address under in this container (via the `--link` argument when we started this container).
+Set `USER`, `PASSWORD`, and `NAME` to `www`, `$3cureUS`, and `cs4501`.
 You must use these values in order to hook into our grading systems later.

-Again, note, you're creating / editting your code outside the container in the host but running inside the container under /app.
+Again, note, you're creating / editting your code outside the container in the host but running inside the container under `/app`.

 Inside your web container:

     root@4ee80653d2be:/app# django-admin startproject foo

-(but replace 'foo' with the name of your project)
+(but replace `foo` with the name of your project)

 Back on your Mac/Windows shell: